Landscape-induced spatial oscillations in population dynamics: Heterogeneous landscapes

-Moreover, despite it misses some information on the dynamics (contained in the phase of $\lambda(k)$), it can provide a more direct estimation of the observed parameters than through poles calculations.
-In order to do that, we resort to the bell-shaped response of a forced linear oscillator
+Despite missing some of the dynamical information contained in the phase of $\lambda(k)$, it can provide a more direct estimation of the observed parameters than through calculation of the poles.
+In order to perform this estimation, we resort to the response function of a driven damped linear oscillator~\cite{butikov2004} described by the equation $\varepsilon_H''(x)+2\zeta k_0\varepsilon_H'(x)+k_0^2\varepsilon_H(x)= f(x)$.
+We have